tryton/tryton/modules/product/doc/usage.rst

 and so on, would be the same.
 So in this case you would create a single *Product* to represent the shirt, and a *Variant* for each of the different sizes.
+Then, you can either define a different list price for each variant or use the list price from the product only.
 Structuring your products like this can help you manage and update them.

 .. tip::